apfelkraut/ExportLRCatalog/README.md

 * Free alternatives have matured over the years.
 Depending on personal perception and preferences they might have already outperformed LR in respected to functionality and usability.
 At least in respect to user's freedoms.
 There is e.g. [Darktable](https://www.darktable.org/), [RawTherapee](http://rawtherapee.com/), or [digiKam](https://www.digikam.org/) to name just a few.
 * Those but even any proprietary alternatives do not offer to migrate/import the LR catalog en bloc.
 The only workaround is via the filesystem.
 So that the image collection structure is represented by (sub)directories if you do not want to or simply cannot rely on your images' metadata.
 * A typical LR image repository is organized within subdirectories of YYYY/MM/DD, which might not be the preferred structure to bring to any other application.
 * A collection can be exported by hand.
-But as one typically has many collections, this might not be what you really want to do manually.
+But as one typically has many collections that have been carefully structured, this might not be what you really want to do manually.
 * The LR catalog (`.lrcat`) is actually a [SQLite](https://sqlite.org/) database file that can be opened with any compatible tooling.

 ## LIMITATIONS